JCKodel/kfx_dependency_injection/README.md

 ### `ServiceNotRegisteredException`

-This exception is thrown by `getRequiredService` when it requires a service that was not registered and also by `unregister` method if `throwsExceptionIfNotRegistered` argument is `true` (which is `false` by default).
+This exception is thrown by `required` when it requires a service that was not registered and also by `unregister` method if `throwsExceptionIfNotRegistered` argument is `true` (which is `false` by default).

 ### `ServiceInvalidInferenceException`

-Dart by default will not warn you when you don't provide a generic argument and one is expected, so `ServiceProvider.instance.getService()` is valid code, but it is impossible to know what service we should return (since `TService` is `dynamic` in this case).
+Dart by default will not warn you when you don't provide a generic argument and one is expected, so `ServiceProvider.optional()` is valid code, but it is impossible to know what service we should return (since `TService` is `dynamic` in this case).
 The correct usage would be
-`ServiceProvider.instance.getService<SomeTypeHere>()`.
+`ServiceProvider.optional<SomeTypeHere>()`.

-The same occurs on registration of a null type: `ServiceProvider.instance.registerSingleton((sp) => null)` which is valid code, but the type would be `Null`.
+The same occurs on registration of a null type: `ServiceProvider.registerSingleton((sp) => null)` which is valid code, but the type would be `Null`.

 To be warned about those cases, you should turn on the `strict-inference` language analyzer in your `analysis_options.yaml`: